alackles/CMSC-150-WT-23/_pages/quizzes/quiz1.md

 7.  `double z = 3.0 + 0.4;`

 <details><summary>Answer</summary>
-1, 2, 6, and 7 are all valid.
-Note that 6 is bad style, but is perfectly fine.
+<p>1, 2, 6, and 7 are all valid.
+Note that 6 is bad style, but is perfectly fine.</p>

 3 is not valid because it assigns an integer to a string.
 4 is not valid because variable names cannot start with numbers.